JuliaInterop/libcxxwrap-julia/README.md

 See the [CxxWrap.jl](https://github.com/JuliaInterop/CxxWrap.jl) README for more info on the API.

-## Binaries for the master version
+## Binaries for the main branch

-Binaries for the master version are usually available at https://github.com/barche/libcxxwrap_julia_jll.jl, you can install them (in Pkg mode, hit `]`) using:
+Binaries for the main branch are published at https://github.com/barche/libcxxwrap_julia_jll.jl, you can install them (in Pkg mode, hit `]`) using:

 ```
 add https://github.com/barche/libcxxwrap_julia_jll.jl.git